brianSalk/probability-notes/continuous_distributions/README.md

 # Continuous Distributions
+The probability density function (PDF) is analygous to the PMF for descrete varables.
 the PDF of a continuous distribution is the derivative of the CDF.
 ```math
 P(X = x) = \int_a^a f(x) dx = f(a) - f(a) = 0